strets123/frictionless-pres/PITCHME.md

 #### As an evangelist for Zegami I want:
 * Interoperability with customer datastores
 * To do the right thing - open source, open standards
-* Standards that work for both end and CLI tools
+* Standards that work for both front-end and CLI tools
-* CLI usability for non-coders
 ---
 #### What is Frictionless Data?